petersulyok/smfc/README.md

 | `smfc service` | `/usr/local/lib/python3.xx` or </br> `/usr/lib/python3.xx` | smfc python package             |

 Notes for the script:
-- Different Linux distros install python package to different folders (it was tested on Ubuntu 24.04, Debian 13, Suse Leap 15, Proxmox 9, and Arch Linux)
+- Different Linux distros install the Python package to different folders (tested on Ubuntu 24.04, Debian 13, SUSE Leap 15, Proxmox 9, and Arch Linux)
-- Installation process will stop for any error
+- The installation process stops on any error
-- The default installation method is the remote installation
+- Remote installation is the default method
-- Using `--local` parameter will do installation locally, from the current folder (i.e. GitHub repository needs to be cloned)
+- The `--local` parameter installs from the current folder (the GitHub repository must be cloned first)
 - The default action is the following:
-  - the existing previous configuration file will be renamed
+  - the existing configuration file is renamed
-  - a new configuration file will be installed
+  - a new configuration file is installed
-  - `hd_names=` configuration parameter will be pre-filled with the list of existing hard disks for user's convenience (please check/edit this parameter!)
+  - the `hd_names=` configuration parameter is pre-filled with the list of existing hard disks for the user's convenience (please check/edit this parameter!)
-- Using `--keep-config` parameter, the original configuration file will be preserved
+- With the `--keep-config` parameter, the original configuration file is preserved
-- Using `--verbose` parameter, the phases of the installation will be displayed
+- With the `--verbose` parameter, the installation phases are displayed

 For remote installation the script can be executed (as root user) this way: